Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Answer beneficiaries’ questions as needed

 A trustee is also responsible for paying the federal income tax on behalf of the trust.
-Any income taken in by the trust that’s higher than the value of its distributions to its beneficiaries is usually subject to income tax.
+Any income taken in by the trust that’s higher than the value of its distributions to its beneficiaries is usually subject to income tax on the tax return.

 Who should you choose as a trustee?

-A trustee needs to be both trustworthy and responsible with money to manage a trust.
+A trustee must be trustworthy and responsible with money to manage a trust.
 For this reason, you may consider the following people to manage your trust:

 • A spouse